 For this reason, you need an experienced Harrisburg Alimony lawyer from McDonald Myers Law to advocate for your financial future during divorce proceedings.

-Not all alimony awards are created equal.
-Because family judges have broad discretion in awarding or denying alimony during Harrisburg divorce proceedings, Pennsylvania recognizes the following types of alimony:
+Not all Support awards are created equal.
+Pennsylvania recognizes the following types of support:

-- Alimony Pendente Lite: Also called spousal maintenance, this is alimony awarded during divorce proceedings but before entry of the final divorce decree.
+- Alimony Pendente Lite: Also called spousal maintenance, this is support awarded from the higher earning spouse to the lower earning spouse for the duration of the divorce.
 It expires when the divorce is finalized.
+The amount of APL awarded is based on the Pennsylvania Support Guidelines.

-- Rehabilitative: Courts may award one spouse this temporary post-divorce alimony to help him or her become ‘self-supporting’.
+- Rehabilitative Alimony: Courts may award one spouse this temporary post-divorce alimony to help him or her become ‘self-supporting’.
 This generally means reentering the workforce, attending job training, or obtaining an education.

-- Permanent: Traditional alimony involves permanent or semi-permanent payments made to an ex-spouse each month for life or until retirement/remarriage.
+- Permanent: Where one party will never be capable of economic self-support, permanent or semi-permanent payments made to an ex-spouse each month for life or until retirement/remarriage.
 This is generally reserved for lengthy marriages during which one spouse was a homemaker.

-Alimony, even reimbursement awards, can be paid in lump-sum or monthly installments.
+Depending on the circumstances, alimony and reimbursement awards can be paid in lump-sum or monthly installments.
 Unlike child support, spouses can agree on alimony-related matters, including reasonable payment schedules, amounts, and even waivers.
 Discuss engaging in alimony mediation with our Harrisburg family team to avoid unnecessary legal fees and accelerate your divorce timeline.

 Factors Considered During Harrisburg Alimony Proceedings

-In determining whether to award alimony, and if so, how much, family judges must consider the following factors set forth in 23 Pa.
+Family judges have broad discretion in awarding or denying alimony during Harrisburg divorce proceedings but they must consider the following factors set forth in 23 Pa.
 C.S. § 3701 as to both parties:

 - Earnings and earning capacity